doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP SET SHEET COUNT` command <!-- REF #_method_.VP SET SHEET COUNT.Summary -->sets the number of sheets in vpAreaName<!-- END REF -->.
+The `VP SET SHEET COUNT` command <!-- REF #_method_.VP SET SHEET COUNT.Summary -->sets the number of sheets in *vpAreaName*<!-- END REF -->.

 In `number`, pass a number corresponding to how many sheets the document will contain after the command is executed.

->**Warning**: The command will delete sheets if the amount of sheets in your document is superior to the number passed.
+>**Warning**: The command will delete sheets if the previous amount of sheets in your document is superior to the number passed.
 For example, if there are 5 sheets in your document and you set the sheet count to 3, the command will delete sheets number 4 and 5.

 #### Example